 The Employment Situation – April 2019

-When it comes to the employment situation in April, the unemployment rate is the lowest in 50 years at 3.6 percent while nonfarm payroll employment increased by 263,000.
-The major job gains were in professional and business services, construction, health care, and social assistance.
+As per the April employment situation report, the unemployment rate is the lowest in 50 years at 3.6 percent while nonfarm payroll employment increased by 263,000.
+The April employment situation report further stated that major job gains were in professional and business services, construction, health care, and social assistance.

 Household Survey Data